mehdirazajaffri/sellanycar-task/README.md

 #### Things that are covered

--- Rest API for crops, fields, tractors and processes -- Swagger implementation is also Done. ( php artisan l5-swagger:generate ), every API is not documented -- Unit Testing structure only
+-- Rest API for crops, fields, tractors and processes -- Swagger implementation is also done, every API is not documented -- Unit Testing structure only
 -- Front-end to play around

 ## Setup

-Set your Database connection in .env file
--- go to task-client and RUN npm install then npm start -- go to task-api, run composer install then Run laravel API using php artisan serve -- make sure to run backend on 8000
+From the root folder run "sh run.sh"

+It will run three containers

+-   nginx
+-   laravel
+-   client

 ## Test